PE-backed Magma Fincorp acquires Religare Finvest’s auto lease business

-Magma Fincorp Ltd. (formerly Magma Shrachi Finance Ltd.) is a non banking finance and consumer finance company.
+Magma Fincorp Ltd. (formerly known as Magma Shrachi Finance Ltd.) is a non-banking finance and consumer finance company.
+It offers commercial vehicles finance, cars and utility vehicles finance, construction and strategic construction, equipment finance, tractor finance, small and medium-sized enterprise loans, suvidha (refinance), housing loans and insurance services.
 It provides equipment and vehicle financing services to individuals and small business houses.
 The company service portfolio includes commercial vehicle finance, construction equipment finance, car and utility vehicle finance, strategic construction equipment finance, tractor finance, small and medium enterprise loans etc. The company was founded in 1989 and is based in Kolkata, West Bengal.

 - Magma Fincorp to raise $80M from IVFA, LeapFrog & KKR